tytydraco/yessleep/out/Did_anyone_else_go_to_the_night_doctor.md

 My parents tucked me in and I went back to sleep, too tired to ask any questions.

-My next weird memory starts with me waking up again.
+The next weird memory begins with me waking up again.
 The digital clock showed 11:30 PM in glowing red.
 The alarm sound was going off, playing the same repeating chime and crunchy bird foley that I heard every morning before school.
 I thought it was a mistake.
 I turned it off.
 Then Mom came in and told me to get in the car.
 I asked why and she reminded me that I had an appointment.

 I remember sitting in the back seat trying not to fall asleep on the way there.
 I think I did, because next I remember being in a room with white walls and a popcorn ceiling, lying on a cushioned table.
 There was a hole in one of the tiles.
 I studied that dark empty spot, too sleepy to move or look at much else.